moschotto/Taranis_X7/README.md

 License GPLv2: http://www.gnu.org/licenses/gpl-2.0.html

 Desription:
-stores GPS coordinates every second into /SCRIPTS/TELEMETRY/GPSpositions.txt and displays the last 4 GPS positions on the telemtry screen in case that telemetry is not available anymore (crash, power loss etc.) the screen won't be updated but still shows the 4 postions if 100 postions are stored, the log will be reset and starts at 0
+stores GPS coordinates every second into /SCRIPTS/TELEMETRY/GPSpositions.txt and displays the last 4 GPS positions and GPS sattelite count on the telemetry screen.
+In case that telemetry is not available anymore (crash, power loss etc.) the screen won't be updated but still shows the 4 postions if 50 postions are stored, the log will be reset and starts at 0

 Install